jsharma19/perform2021-quality-gates/lab-guides/05_Write_Load_Test_Script/README.md

     ```

 ## Step 2: Generate the x-dynatrace-test header
-1. Add the following snippet after the comment section: **// Generate the x-dynatrace-test header**.
+1. Add the following snippet after the comment section: **// Generate the x-dynatrace-test header**. (click the pencil icon on the top right corner to enter edit mode)
     ```
     String LTN=JMeterUtils.getProperty(&quot;DT_LTN&quot;);
     if((LTN == null) || (LTN.length() == 0)) {